UPCOMING EVENTS

 A team of Regis High School students will lead the middle schoolers on a day retreat, pointing them to a relationship with Christ.
-The 6th grade retreat is on April 4, followed by the 8th grade retreat on April 5, and lastly, the 7th grade retreat on April 11.
+The 6th grade retreat is on February 20, followed by the 7th grade retreat on February 21, and lastly, the 8th grade retreat on February 25.

 The grades 6–12 campus ministry program at Regis High School and Regis Middle School involves the entire faith community at the schools.
 It is a ministerial complex of efforts that seeks to build a living faith community.